sunpy/sunpy/docs/guide/acquiring_data/database.rst

     >>> len(database)  # doctest: +REMOTE_DATA
     70

-The caching also ensures that in case of queries which have some results in common, files for the common results will not be downloaded again.
-In the following example, you can see that even if the query is a new one, it will have all files in common with the previous query.
-Therefore, no new files are downloaded.
+The caching also ensures that when queries have some results in common, files for the common results will not be downloaded again.
+In the following example, the query is new, but all of it's files have already been downloaded.
+This means no new files are downloaded.

     >>> entries = database.fetch(
     ...     vso.attrs.Time('2012-08-05 00:00:00', '2012-08-05 00:00:01'),